khayrullint/mtc-infra-prod/README.md

-# mtc-infra-prod
+# This is a prod terraform repository for infra devs.
-terraform code for MTC
+Last modified by timon